-How do I cite measures from a musical score?
+How do I cite a GIF?

 Measure numbers can point readers to the pertinent section of a source more precisely than page numbers: Mozart supplies a gently rocking melody for Figaro… Read More